CycloneDX/cyclonedx-gradle-plugin/README.md

         // e.g. vcs.url = "ssh://git@github.com:CycloneDX/cyclonedx-gradle-plugin.git"
         vcs.url = "https://github.com/CycloneDX/cyclonedx-gradle-plugin.git"

-        // (optional) you an add a comment to describe your repository
+        // (optional) you can add a comment to describe your repository
         // vcs.comment = "comment"
     }
 }
 ```

 It should be noted that __url is mandatory__ and type will be ignored.
 You may add a comment to describe the external reference.

-Text and Url are optional for inclusion and multiple License can be added to LicenseChoice.

 ---
 For details of the BOM structure look at https://cyclonedx.org/docs/1.6/json/#metadata.